quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 definitions to JSON-SEQ, the official CDDL-to-JSON mapping defined in
 {{Appendix E of CDDL}} SHOULD be employed.

-When using JSON-SEQ serialization, the file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog) and the Media Type (if any) SHOULD be "application/qlog+json-seq" per {{!RFC8091}}.

 ### Supporting JSON Text Sequences in tooling